ABOUT San Juan Capistrano

 San Juan Capistrano Income Distribution

-San Juan Capistrano Income Distribution by Gender in Common Jobs
+San Juan Capistrano Income Distribution By Gender In Common Jobs

-San Juan Capistrano Income Distribution by Race and Ethnicity
+San Juan Capistrano Income Distribution By Race And Ethnicity

 San Juan Capistrano Unemployment Rate

-San Juan Capistrano Employment Distribution by Age
+San Juan Capistrano Employment Distribution By Age

-San Juan Capistrano Employment Industries
+San Juan Capistrano Employment Industries (Top 10)

 Cost of Living

 While housing is more expensive in San Juan Capistrano, other expenses such as healthcare, groceries and miscellaneous utilities are on par with the California average.
 However, housing in the city is definitely a major expense.
 In fact, it’s the main factor in why the cost of living is so much higher than the state average.

 Both buying and renting are more expensive in San Juan Capistrano.
 A single-family home costs about $180,000 more than the California average.
 Renting a two-bedroom property is over $500 more expensive than the state average, and a four-bedroom is nearly $900 more.